rtritto/rtritto/README.md

   - camera device to capture workout exercise
 - Create an extension for Visual Studio Code that uses low-code with AI to generate config interface from code and vice versa
 - Create an add-on for Firefox for Android to control a video in Smart TV (Google TV OS)
+- Create a new project of [Mongo Express](https://github.com/mongo-express/mongo-express) using a modern technology stack (e.g. Vike, SolidJS, DaisyUI)

 ### 🚀 Current Stack
 <a href="https://github.com/tandpfun/skill-icons">